Last updated on 31 December 2020

 First, we again got a felt gazillion of guest contributors, starting with track number one.
 Jacoby Shaddix (Papa Roach) makes his appearance on this one.
 This obsession with B-Side celebrities already started with the Heart of Everything.
 Mina Caputo (Life of Agony, formerly known as Keith) on What Have You Done Now, if my memory serves me right.

-This morphed into a total rampage, a hell fest of a seeming endless stream of intermediaries.
+This morphed into a total rampage, a hell fest of a seemingly endless stream of intermediaries.
 The best of which probably was Tarja Turunen on Hydra.
 And truly, after Shaddix on Resist, you’ll meet Anders Fridén of In Flames and Jasper Steverlinck of Arid to join the crowd.

 These little signals of insecurity really ain’t doing Within Temptation any favors.
 It’s like telling the world that something is amiss.
 That somehow the band needs to spiff up their vocal powers with hired guns.
 Regularly so, not just occasionally.
 So, instead of going for a double ticket at the front, they aimlessly invite guests to the party.
 I just don’t get it.